seyedmehrad-hosseini/digikala-hompage-training-project/README.md

 # digikala homepage-training project
- created with html,css and java script
+Created only with css, html and javascript